Understanding the Limit: A Closer Look at (x² - 4)/(x - 2)

-The expression ( x^2 - 4 ) can be factored using the difference of squares.
-It factors as:
+Here’s the fun part: instead of retreating in despair, we can factor the numerator.
+The expression ( x^2 - 4 ) can be factored using a classic technique known as the difference of squares.
+It breaks down nicely into:

 [